dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ## Update 1 - Automated subscription list

 [steven_nc](https://disqus.com/by/steven_nc/){:rel='nofollow'}{:target="_blank"} commented that there should be an un-subscription option for users, which is a valid question because users may want to opt out of your mailing list.
+Thanks for him to bringing up this topic.

 As I have mentioned in the article this is a completely manual subscription handling.
 But what if someone wants a automated list generation? where after subscribing the email will be collected automatically and if someone wants to un-subscribe, they can do that as well.

+Many a times, emails that you send to your subscribers should have an unsubscribe link.
+Otherwise, email providers may mark it as spam.
+Since it is not practical to create a un-subcsribe link and include it every time you send an email, you can opt some third party email subscription handlers.

-Here we may have to use third party email subscription handlers like Aweber or MailChimp.
+I prefer these two email subscription handlers - Aweber or MailChimp.
 I suggest MailChimp for beginners.
 [Create an account in MailChimp](http://eepurl.com/bWHZgb){:rel='nofollow'}{:target="_blank"} for free.

 MailChimp has an option to [create a list](https://us10.admin.mailchimp.com/lists/new-list/){:rel='nofollow'}{:target="_blank"}(which will be automatically updated upon new subscriptions and un-subscriptions), an option to create a form for normal websites and an embeddable form for static websites.